-01. The Gallery Loft
+1. The Gallery Loft

 This gallery-shaped loft was in dire need of a private space, for the homeowner to be able to take care of business as usual.
 Eric Straudmeier, the home’s designer, maintained the sleek minimalism of the space and added a separator, which does not deprive the working area of natural light.

-02. A Diverse Color Palette
+2. A Diverse Color Palette

 Designer Brian Patrick Flynn’s main challenge in setting up this home office design layout was two-pronged.
 On the one hand, he had to work with a limited amount of space.
 On the other, he also had to maintain the overall theme of the house, dominated by dark browns and reds, accented with orange and yellow.

-Note the use of kitchen cabinetry as workspace storage room, as well as the presence of the above-mentioned colors, in the chair, upholstery, flooring, and custom-designed bulletin board.
+Note the use of kitchen cabinetry as workspace storage room, as well as the presence of the above-mentioned colors in the chair, upholstery, flooring, and custom-designed bulletin board.

-03. Contemporary in Green
+3. Contemporary in Green

-Susan Manrao, an interior designer from North Fairfax, L.A., California, wanted to turn a neutral home office that much more exciting, by adding a splash of color.
-So she simply reupholstered the Eames chair, to make work breaks more fun and had floating cabinets in bright green put in.
+Susan Manrao, an interior designer from North Fairfax, L.A., California, wanted to turn a neutral home office into a more exciting one by adding a splash of color.
+So, she simply reupholstered the Eames chair, to make work breaks more fun, and had floating cabinets in bright green put in.

-04. Keepin’ it Rustic
+4. Keepin’ It Rustic

 Kevin Smith, from Newport Beach, California, aimed for timelessness, style, and a rustic vibe, when he planned a redesign for this cozy home office.
 The main piece of the room is the ample, bespoke wooden cabinet, which greatly contributes to the atmosphere.

-05. A Wall-length Desk Just for You
+5. A Wall-Length Desk Just for You

 Forget being cramped up in a bland office.
 When you work from home (and also have a large enough room to afford this kind of bespoke furniture design), you can enjoy a wall-length workspace all for you.